Thought you were awesome at Tetris? Guess again.

 - Self-Imposed Challenge: A handful, from playing one-handed, to playing TAP's normally 2-player Doubles mode by yourself, to the infamous "form a '>' sign in the playing field" challenge (which the game recognizes, and will give you a secret grade for doing so).

 - Sequel Difficulty Spike: Each succcessive game (except ACE) gets faster and faster, and the GM rank more difficult to get.
+While the first game is comparatively easy to get a GM grade in, in the 10 years since Terror-Instinct was released, only six people have managed to get a GM grade.

 - Serial Escalation: The games strive to push the limits of speed.